-It’s 2015, and the average age of a Fortune 500 company has dropped to a 12 year cycle.
+It’s 2019 and, according to Next Gen Personal Finance, the average tenure of a Fortune 500 company is set to drop to 12 years in 2027, a significant decrease from the 24-year average recorded in 2016.
 Fact is, more businesses are being started per year than ever before – thanks to technology.

 Planning, goal setting, vision layouts – call it what you want – it comes down to the same principle.
 Your business must be able to withstand economic highs and lows.
 You don’t want to build a company that becomes extinct within a couple of years.
 There is a big difference between making money and leaving a legacy.

 Despite the rise in technology, the fundamental value of putting people – your employees and clients – first remains essential to running a successful business.
 Here are my three tips on future-proofing your business:

 There is nothing more important in business than performance.
 How do you amass performance?
 Through happy and motivated employees, or as I like to call them: team members.
 By ensuring employees have a sense of belonging, and that their wellbeing is front of mind, industry leaders have cultivated happy staff complements and seen a tremendous increase in performance.